ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 Kubernetes Cluster, using Custom Resource Definitions(CRDs).
 All CRDs are _Cluster Scoped_ (not being created in only one specific namespace, but on the entire cluster).

-Check the RESOURCES file to see an up-to-date list of the CRDs and corresponding IONOS Cloud Resources that Crossplane Provider IONOS Cloud supports.
+Check [here](RESOURCES.md) to see an up-to-date list of the CRDs and corresponding IONOS Cloud Resources that Crossplane Provider IONOS Cloud supports as Managed Resources.

 ## Debug Mode